expo/expo/docs/pages/archive/classic-updates/building-standalone-apps.md

 import { Terminal } from '~/ui/components/Snippet';

-> [Try creating your build with EAS Build](/build/setup), the modern build service with support for custom native code and smaller app archives.

-> [The Classic Build service (`expo build:{android,ios}`) is in maintenance mode](https://blog.expo.dev/turtle-goes-out-to-sea-d334db2a6b60) and has been superseded by [EAS Build](/build/setup).
-SDK 46 will be the last SDK supported by Classic Builds and the Classic Build service will stop running for all SDK versions after January 4, 2023.
+> This doc was archived in August 2022 and will not receive any further updates.
+SDK 46 is the last SDK supported by Classic Builds and the Classic Build service will stop running for all SDK versions after January 4, 2023.
+Instead, use [EAS Build](/build/setup).

 Classic Build service allows you to create standalone binaries for the Expo app using the Expo CLI.
 You can use that binary to submit the app to the Apple App Store and Google Play Store or test on emulators.